-Every candidate shall hand one copy of the master copy of the dissertation to (each of) his supervisor/co-supervisor(s) and internal examiner, if they request a copy.
-He/they could request an electronic copy instead of a bound copy.
+Every candidate shall hand one copy of the master copy of the dissertation to (each of) their supervisor/cosupervisor(s) and internal examiner, if they request a copy.
+The supervisor/co-supervisor(s) could request an electronic copy instead of a bound copy.